Marguerite de Charny's Custody of the Shroud and Transfer to Savoy (1418-1464)

 She then moved through Burgundian territory, including Mons, which had been under Duke Philip the Good as Count of Hainaut since 1433.
 In 1452, at around 66, she stayed about a week at the Chateau de Germolles near Beaune and organized public showings on September 13 and 14.
 During Lent 1453, around age 67, she was in Geneva while Duke Louis of Savoy and Duchess Anne of Cyprus were in residence.
 Three public exhibitions are recorded there: Plainpalais on February 26, Rive before March 20, and the private chapel of Jean de Rolle on March 25.

-These traveling exhibitions intensified her conflict with Lirey and with regional church authorities, and the dispute later culminated in her excommunication in 1457.
+These traveling exhibitions intensified her conflict with Lirey and with regional church authorities, while the chapter’s compensation claims kept accumulating in the background.

 Savoy Settlement and Financial Terms (1453-1455)